mtxadmin/ublock/README_en.md

 Also, you can add some other filter lists:

 - NoCoin Filter List<br>
 A good list to block mining scripts.
 Many servers from it added in different lists too, but the author constantly finds something new.
-For adding, click [this link](abp:subscribe?location=https://raw.githubusercontent.com/hoshsadiq/adblock-nocoin-list/master/nocoin.txt).
-If not added, see above how to add the list manually.
 The list address: https://raw.githubusercontent.com/hoshsadiq/adblock-nocoin-list/master/nocoin.txt

 - Web Annoyances Ultralist<br>
 A list designed to block annoying and generally distracting elements.
-For adding, click [this link](abp:subscribe?location=https://raw.githubusercontent.com/yourduskquibbles/webannoyances/master/ultralist.txt).
 The list address: https://raw.githubusercontent.com/yourduskquibbles/webannoyances/master/ultralist.txt

 <details>